Many of us can trace at least one of our impulse buys to a stressful moment or event. A deployment can be that trigger.

 Review your life insurance before you deploy.

-Is Servicemembers' Group Life Insurance (SGLI) all your family will need if the worst-case scenario happens?
+Is Servicemembers' Group Life Insurance, also called SGLI, all your family will need if the worst-case scenario happens?
 This is a good time to consider private life insurance.
-When you eventually leave the military, you'll have to replace SGLI.
-Securing private life insurance now, while you're at your youngest and healthiest, may allow you to lock in the best rates.
+Plus, when you eventually leave the military, SGLI will go away.

 Make some more money.

 Service members are eligible while they're serving in a designated combat zone or are receiving hostile fire or imminent danger pay as they serve in a Qualified Hazardous Duty Area.
+SDP currently pays 10% interest per year.

 Use SCRA to your financial advantage.

 SCRA can help you save money by lowering your interest rate or getting out of a lease.
-As you take a look at your finances, see if SCRA can help you save money.
+As you take a look at your finances, see if it can help you save money.
 Learn more about SCRA protection in our article Top 10 things to do before deploying.

 Have some fun!